-If you want to store apples so they last all winter, you need to do more than just put them in a fridge.
-If you want them to last that long, you'll need to take some extra steps to preserve them.
+If you want to store apples so they last all winter, you must do more than just put them in a fridge.
+If you want them to last that long, you must take extra steps to preserve them.

-Here is everything you need to know about how to store apples so they last all winter long.
+Here is everything you need to know about how best to store apples so they last all winter.